Day 16: Google My Business

 Keep your Google My Business profile up to date

-As we mentioned yesterday your Google My Business is important for your local SEO (search engine optimisation) strategy.
+Your Google My Business is also important for your local SEO (search engine optimisation) strategy.
 Beyond building positive customer reviews to help your business appear higher in local search results by staying up to date you can also take advantage of the recent updates from Google.

 The more competition you face, the more important your description could prove to be.
 Make sure you’re honest and try to focus on the characteristics of your business that appeal to your target customers.